claudevervoort/ltibootcamp/docs/README.md

 ## LTI Bootcamp

-This bootcamp is maded of:
+This bootcamp is made of:

 - *Jupyter Notebook*: to simulate a Tool interacting with a learning platform
 - *Flask Server*: an LTI platform simulator, implementing most of LTI 1.3 Advantage, called from the notebook